 Excited, but a bit worried about the duration of the cleanse.
 I love food so much, that eating often consumes my thoughts.
 I started Day 1 on a Sunday.
 By the time I had my third juice, I was starving and looking for something to eat.
 I later found out that I missed one juice – No wonder!
 I think the whole cleansing process is about re-focusing the mind and severing ones’ emotional tie to food.
 All I could think about was going to bed, so that I didn’t need to think about food.
 But I was doing this for me…

 This was me on Day 2 at work.
-I took this shot for my daughter.
-She told me to hang in there!
-Thank goodness for her.
 I wasn’t hungry at all on this day, because so much liquid made me feel like vomiting.
 By the time I drank one juice (it takes me a long time to finish one), it was time to drink another.
 So by the time it was time for the fourth drink, I couldn’t drink it.
 I had no appetite at all.
 I did look forward to my salad though.
 This is mentally the worst day.
 Seeing everyone eat delish food and cooking meals for my family was definitely tough.
 Also, at the end of the day, my stomach was kinda queezy.
 I ended the day with diarrhea (sorry, I had to write this!).

 Finally – last day.
 Again, I could only get through the first 3 juices and did not feel hungry.
 I very much enjoyed my last salad.